librenms/librenms/doc/Developing/SNMP-Traps.md

 #### Advanced

-If the above isn't adequate, you can get the entire trap text.
+If the above isn't adequate, you can get the entire trap text:

 ```php
 $trap->getRaw();